dudash/openshift-workshops/www/3.3/offline/workshop-lab3-s2inodejs.md

 ---

 ## Source to Image (S2I)
-One of the useful components of Open Shift is its source-to-image capability.
+One of the useful components of OpenShift is its source-to-image capability.
 S2I is a framework that makes it easy to turn your source code into runnable images.
 The main advantage of using S2I for building reproducible Docker images is the ease of use for developers.
 You'll see just how simple it can be in this lab.

 ### Let's build a node.js web server using S2I
 We can do this either via the command line (CLI) or the web console.
 You decide which you'd rather do and follow the steps below: